 Our team of consultants use ultra sensitive specialist equipment to monitor the theatre environments and ensure that your environment within the recommended workplace exposure limits.
 Your report will also identify any issues and make recommendations for further action.

-To find out more about our COSHH air monitoring service for hospital theatre departments click here (add link to main COSHH page) or call us on 0845 226 0185 for a quote.
+To find out more about our COSHH air monitoring service for hospital theatre departments click here or call us on 0845 226 0185 for a quote.

 Theatre Recovery Areas

 Recovery staff are also at risk of exposure as patients breathe out anaesthetic gases after surgery and in the course of a working day this has the potential to reach unsafe levels.

 Personal sampling tubes are worn by staff throughout their shift.
 These tubes are then analysed to determine the amount of Nitrous Oxide the team members have been exposed to.
 Measured exposure is compared to the Workplace Exposure Limit, (100 ppm for Nitrous Oxide) to ensure that exposure is compliant with the COSHH Regulations 2002 (as amended).
 If high exposures are measured, suggestions for reducing exposure will be made.